-Mediscan is an app for finding doctors, as well as ordering medicines, scheduling diagnostic tests or having an online evaluation, quick and easy.
+Mediscan is an app for finding doctors, as well as ordering medicines door to door, scheduling diagnostic tests or having an online evaluation.

 The app should be intuitive and organic as possible, as well as clear and clean in order to be used by users who are not always in good medical condition.

-These features were designed as a first iteration based on prior research:
+These features were designed as a first iteration based on given research and assumptions:

 Flexible search bar: The user can either use the search bar to search for information about an illness or browse the categories suggested below it.

 Accessible answers: The F.A.Q section is immediately visible, as it was given in the brief that it is known that users ask many questions in healthcare-related products.

 The user can scroll down for more detailed information, including information about the doctors who work with this service.

 Include reviews for a tighter trust connection: